What you need

 Starting camera settings

 Aurora changes quickly.
 Rather than hunting for a single "correct" exposure, start from a known point and adjust based on what you see on the preview screen.
-These settings work for moderate activity (Kp 5-6):
+These settings work for moderate activity (Kp 5-6).
+Camera-specific settings for Sony, Canon, Nikon, and Fujifilm are in the aurora photography settings guide.

 ISO